yihan0512/HidingInPlainSight/README.md

 # AdvML-SideChannel

-## this repo contains the code for our usenix 2022 paper 124 submission
+## this repo contains the code for our usenix 2022 paper 'Hiding in Plain Sight?
+On the Efficacy ofPhysical Side Channel-Based Control Flow Monitoring'